lpsinger/userguide/analysis/searches.rst

 **RAVEN** [#RAVEN]_ In addition, we will operate the Rapid On-Source VOEvent Coincidence Monitor (RAVEN), a fast search for coincidences between GW and non-GW events.
-RAVEN will process alerts for gamma-ray bursts (GRBs) from both the *Fermi*-GBM instrument and the Neil Gehrels Swift Observatory, as well as galactic supernova alerts from the SNEWS collaboration.
+RAVEN will process alerts for gamma-ray bursts (GRBs) from the Gamma-ray Burst Monitor (GBM) onboard Fermi, the Burst Alert Telescope (BAT) onboard the Neil Gehrels Swift Observatory, and the Mini-Calorimeter (MCAL) onboard AGILE, as well as galactic supernova alerts from the SNEWS collaboration.
 Two astronomical events are considered coincident if they are within a particular time window of each other, which varies depending on which two types of events are being considered (see the table below).
 Note that these time windows are centered on the GW,